bmsheedy/DK_NFL_Web_Scraper/README.md

 # DK_NFL_Web_Scraper
-DraftKings Sportsbook web scraper to extract, aggregate, and format NFL game odds into a JSON format using Python’s BeautifulSoup library.
+DraftKings Sportsbook web scraper to extract, aggregate, and format NFL game odds into a JSON file using Python’s BeautifulSoup library.

 ### [Unreleased]
 - Ongoing improvements and updates.